-- Marketers often have to do more legwork than expected in standing up their CDP, but the “why” behind this matters a lot.
-For example, if IT promised you a feed of transactional data that, upon importing, turned out to have a bunch of issues in it, the CDP did indeed reveal that issue which can be a blocker to standing up a use case, but it’s more a reflection of the state of data management than a buyer’s mistake or a CDP failing.
+- 4) Marketers often have to do more legwork than expected in setting up a CDP, but the “why” behind this matters a lot.
+For example, if IT promised a feed of transactional data that, upon importing, turned out to have a bunch of issues, the CDP did indeed reveal that issue which can be a blocker to standing up a use case, but it’s more a reflection of the state of data management than a buyer’s mistake or a CDP failing.

 As you can see, the confusion around CDPs isn’t limited to buyers.